watsmeow/CodeWars/README.md

 # CodeWars
-A repository to house my Codewars and LeetCode algorithm practice for study and review.
+A repository to house algorithm practice for study and review.

 **CodeWars profile:** https://www.codewars.com/users/watsmeow